COAPE International Partner.

 Judy grew up with a great passion for all creatures great and small, so after school she naturally progressed to completing a degree in Zoology and Entomology.
 After her studies she took a break from her books and followed her love for animals, working as a veterinary nurse at the Cape of Good Hope SPCA for a year.
 She then went back to her studies to become a Research Entomologist, working for the Agricultural Research Council for many years.

-Judy is the student liaison at COAPE and handles all student queries, as well as being a stand-in marker for C01 and C02.
+Judy is the Diploma student liaison at COAPE and handles all the Diploma student queries.

 DipCABT (COAPE) OCN, CAPBT Practitioner